 Establishing a trapping density appropriate to the purpose of the survey is critical and underpins confidence in the survey results.
-The trap densities need to be adjusted based on many factors including type of survey, trap efficiency, location (type and presence of host, dimate and topography), pest situation and lure type.
-In terms of type and presence of bosts, a well as the risk involved, the following types of location may be of concern:
+The trap densities need to be adjusted based on many factors including type of survey, trap efficiency, location (type and presence of host, limate and topography), pest situation and lure type.
+In terms of type and presence of hosts, as well a the risk involved, the following types of location may be of concern:

 - production areas

 - marginal areas

 - urban areas

-- points of entry (and other high-risk areas across fruit markets)
+- points of entry (and other high-risk areas such as wit markets).

-Trap densities may also vary as a gradient firm production areas to marginal areas, urban areas and points of entry.
-For example, in a pest free treat shigher density of traps is required at high-risk points of entry and a lower density in commercial rehards.
-Or, in an area where suppression is applied, such as in an area of low pest prevalence of an area under a systems approach where the target species is present, the reverse occurs, and rapping densities for that pest should be higher in the production field and decrease toward points of entry.
-Other situations such as high-risk urban areas should be taken into consideration when a resisting trapping densities.
+Trap densities may also vary as a gradient f tion areas to marginal areas, urban areas and m produ points of entry.
+For example, in a pest free are density of traps is required at high-risk points a highe of entry and a lower density in commercial prch r, in an area where suppression is applied, such as in an area of low pest prevalence or an area under a systems approach where the target species is present, the reverse occurs, and t ies for that pest should be higher in the production field pping entry Other situations such as high-risk urban areas should be taken and decrease toward points of into consideration when asses apping densities.

-Tables 4a-4f show stagest 4 tran densities for various fruit fly species based on common practice.
-These densities have been determined taking into consideration research results, feasibility and cost effectiveness.
+Tables 4a-4f show suggested trap basities for various fruit fly species based on common practice.
+These densities have generated ined taking into consideration research results, feasibility and cost effectiveness.
 Trap densities are also dependent on associated surveillance activities, such as the type and intensity of fruit sampling to detect immature stages of fruit flies.
 In those cases where trapping surveillance programmes are complemented with fruit sampling activities, trap densities could be lower than the suggested densities shown in Tables 4a-4f.